alvarop/alvarop.com/_posts/2016-06-24-driving-gauges.md

 comments: true
 ---

-A few years ago, I bought a couple of these analog gauges at the electronics flea market.
-Like many other things I buy, they ended up in a box stored away in the closet… Not too long ago, stumbled onto Alan Wolke’s (@AlanAtTek) [video about panel meters][0]
+A few years ago, I bought a couple of these analog gauges(galvanometers) at the [electronics flea market][0].
+Like many other things I buy, they ended up in a box stored away in the closet… Not too long ago, stumbled onto Alan Wolke’s (@AlanAtTek) [video about panel meters][1]

 {% include image.html
             img="/images/gauges/IMG_3035.jpg"